OpenTelemetry 101: What is an exporter?

 by Austin Parker

 OpenTelemetry is an open-source observability framework for generating, capturing, and collecting telemetry data for cloud-native software.
-Prior posts in this series have covered the definition of observability, as it applies to OpenTelemetry, and a dive into the tracing and metrics API.
+Prior posts in this series have covered the definition of observability, as it applies to OpenTelemetry, and a dive into the tracing and metrics APIs.
 There’s a third critical component, though, that you’ll want to understand before you get started using OpenTelemetry, and that’s how to actually get data out of it!
 In this post, we’ll talk about the OpenTelemetry exporter model and the OpenTelemetry Collector, along with several basic deployment strategies.

-The exporter interface is implemented by the OpenTelemetry SDKs, and uses a simple plug-in model that allows for telemetry data to be translated to whatever format a backend system requires, and transmit it to that backend system.
-Exporters can be composed and chained together, allowing for common functionality to be shared (like tagging data before export, or providing a queue to ensure consistent performance) across multiple protocols.
+The exporter interface is implemented by the OpenTelemetry SDKs, and uses a simple plug-in model that allows for telemetry data to be translated to the particular format a backend system requires, as well as the transmission of data to said backend.
+Exporters can be composed and chained together, allowing for common functionality (like tagging data before export, or providing a queue to ensure consistent performance) to be shared across multiple protocols.

 The Collector is a separate process that is designed to be a ‘sink’ for telemetry data emitted by many processes, which can then export that data to backend systems.
 The Collector has two different deployment strategies – either running as an agent alongside a service, or as a remote application.
-You’d generally think about using both: the agent would be deployed with your service and run as a separate process, or in a sidecar.
-The collector would be deployed separately, as its own application running in a container or virtual machine.
-Each agent would forward telemetry data to the collector, which could then export it to a variety of backend systems such as LightStep, Jaeger, Prometheus, and more.
+In general, using both is recommended: the agent would be deployed with your service and run as a separate process or in a sidecar; meanwhile, the collector would be deployed separately, as its own application running in a container or virtual machine.
+Each agent would forward telemetry data to the collector, which could then export it to a variety of backend systems such as Lightstep, Jaeger, or Prometheus.